 VCU School of Public Health

 Take on new challenges with VCU’s online master’s degree in biostatistics.
 Learn new research methods, develop communication skills, and prepare for leadership positions in academia, government and other industries.
-This program is exclusively for researchers and medical professionals with a terminal degree who want to accelerate their career.
+This program is exclusively for researchers and medical professionals with a terminal degree or those in the process of pursuing one who want to accelerate their career.

 We understand that college costs can be confusing.
 The VCU tuition and fees estimator can help you get a better idea of what your costs will be, depending on the selections you make.